 New opportunities result in further problems that require unique solutions.
 Any organization must adapt, and its people must have the freedom to innovate.

-However, freedom to innovate can not be the freedom to do whatever we feel like doing.
+However, the freedom to innovate can not be the freedom to do whatever we feel like doing.
 The challenge for any organization is to encourage and inspire innovation while keeping innovation efforts focused on meeting your organization’s goals and addressing the problems you’re trying to solve.

 Blending standardization with focused innovation